Holography of geodesic flows, harmonizing metrics, and billiards' dynamics: On proto-billiards maps and Poincar e return maps

 \section{On proto-billiards maps and Poincar\'{e} return maps}

 In order to introduce some \emph{dynamics} in our discussion of the causality maps of traversing flows, we will need to assume the validity of the following property.

-{\bf The Involution Hypotheses.} Let $X$ be a compact connected smooth $(n+1)$-manifold $X$ with boundary.
-For a traversing boundary generic vector field $v$ and a $n$-form $\Theta$, integrally dual on $X$ to $v$ (as in Definition \ref{dual}), let us assume that there exists a diffeomorphism $\tau: \d_1^-X(v) \to \d_1^+X(v)$ such that
+$\bullet$ {\bf The Involution Hypotheses.} \emph{Let $X$ be a compact connected smooth $(n+1)$-manifold $X$ with boundary.
+For a traversing boundary generic vector field $v$ and a differential $n$-form $\Theta$, integrally dual on $X$ to $v$ (as in Definition \ref{def.dual}), we assume that there exists a diffeomorphism $\tau: \d_1^-X(v) \to \d_1^+X(v)$ such that